2025-10-08

 Next Button

-Adding a next button is getting bigger and more complicated than I initially thought.
+I saw a really cool site from the Quartz Showcase and I wanted to imitate them,2 but… Adding a next button is getting bigger and more complicated than I initially thought.

 I was just going to put everything in one component, but then my React mind kicked in and I started to componentize everything to avoid duplicating code.
 Then, I started to think about types, where to put things, separating stylesheets for the components, breaking things down… it’s starting to feel like a second job now…